Population

 The project

-Encouraging progress has already been made on translation; the team has completed a full first draft of the New Testament as well as a number of Bible stories and church liturgies.
+The Dobel New Testament was launched in October 2025.
+In addition, the team has translated a number of Bible stories and church liturgies.
 They have also translated a Christmas-story booklet, the books of Jonah and Ruth, and the Joseph story from Genesis.
 As a growing number of Aru people use smartphones, a Bible app has also been developed for Dobel speakers to access Scripture.

 Discover all our projects across the globe